Next stage in Wellington Water improvement plan confirms massive gaps in company, but better value for money for councils and ratepayers is on the way

 Would Wellington Water be able to tell if customers have a leak on their property?

 Data from the smart meters would enable Wellington Water to alert customers to possible leaks.
-It would still the property owner’s responsibility to repair any leaks.
+Please note, it would be the property owner’s responsibility to repair any leaks on their property.

 Would householders be charged directly for the installation of smart meters?